AmaroT/amaro-terrazas-cybersecurity-portfolio/README.md

 ## Connect
 - LinkedIn: [linkedin.com/in/amaro-terrazas](https://www.linkedin.com/in/amaro-terrazas)
 - Email: amaro.terrazas@gmail.com
-- Resume: (link or attach PDF when applying)
+- Resume: Availabe upon request

 Feel free to reach out if you'd like to discuss cybersecurity learning paths, veteran transitions into tech, or collaboration on beginner-friendly projects!